Working for OFD

 Minimum qualifications for Entry Level Firefighter

-- Applicants must apply and take the written exam and physical ability test through the Public Safety Testing website.
+- Applicants must apply and take the written exam and Candidate Physical Ability Test (CPAT) through the Public Safety Testing website.

 - Top scoring candidates are invited to a suitability assessment.

 - Those who pass are invited to oral interviews.